Health Library

 Seizures and Epilepsy

-Nearly all children with tuberous sclerosis will have some issues with the brain.
-Roughly 80-90% of children with tuberous sclerosis have epilepsy or experience generalized or partial seizures.
+Nearly all children with TSC will have some symptoms related to how the brain works.
+Roughly 80-90% of children with TSC have epilepsy or experience generalized or partial seizures.
 Medicines can help lessen these symptoms.

-Infantile spasms occur in about a third of children and most often occur when a child is between three and ten months old.
+Infantile spasms seizures may occur in about a third of children and most often occur when a child is between 3 and 10 months old.
 During an infantile spasm, a child’s head, abdomen, arms and legs may jerk briefly.
 The child may cry during and after the episodes.
 Infantile spasms often occur when first waking up from sleep and may occur regularly for a period of days, go away and then begin again.
 Medicines may provide relief from these spasms.

 Lesions in the Brain

-Tuberous sclerosis was named after a commonly associated brain lesion, called a cortical tuber.
+Tuberous sclerosis complex was named after a commonly associated brain lesion, called a cortical tuber.
 These non-cancer (benign) lesions usually form on the outside surface of the brain.
-Other types of brain lesions may develop deeper inside the brain.
+Other types of brain lesions called nodules may occur deeper inside the brain.

-Brain lesions grow in roughly 20% of patients.
-Depending on the location, they may block the flow of fluid in the brain.
-As fluid builds up, a child may have headaches and vision problems.
+The nodule brain lesions may grow in roughly 20% of those affected with TSC.
+Depending on their location, they may block the flow of fluid in the brain.
+As fluid builds up, a child may have an increase in seizures, headaches and vision problems.
+A medication is prescribed to shrink the nodules and reverse the symptoms.

 Your child may have white patches on the face, body or fingernails, most of which are present at birth.
 The doctor may need an ultraviolet light to see these white patches.

 As your child gets older, they may develop a rash on the nose and cheeks in a butterfly shape (facial angiofibroma).
-They may also see small skin nodules (bumps) develop around fingernails and toenails.
+They may also see small skin nodules (bumps) develop around fingernails and toenails, and fibrous tissue on the forehead, neck or back.

 None of these skin conditions are harmful to your child.